vicency/VICENCY-COSMETICS-SALES-STORES/README.md

     Your web browser will open with the dashboard.
 Use the file uploader to upload the `cosmetics.csv` file.

 3.  **Explore**
     Once the data is loaded, use the filters in the sidebar to explore the sales data.
-The KPIs and charts will update dynamically based on your selections.# VICENCY-COSMETICS-SALES-STORES
+The KPIs and charts will update dynamically based on your selections.